COVID: Review the latest FCDO Travel Advice before travelling to or from Tokelau

 New Zealand is home to the world's largest atoll, Kaitaia, and it is also the country's most densely populated city.
 There are three atolls within New Zealand the southern most one being Cook Islands.
 All three atolls feature completely different cultures and are therefore a good place to start your Tokelau Travel Guide.
 You will also want to take a look at the islands of the same name.
 They are all home to unique marine wildlife, some of it very rare and special.
 One of the world's largest populations of albatrosses can be found on the island of Eton, while birds such as the little kiwi and the black duck can be found on the main island of New Zealand.

-Up to date information for vaccinations before you travel to Tokelau are available from the NHS website
+Up to date information for vaccinations before you travel to Tokelau are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Tokelau read the Foreign & Commonwealth Office latest information for Tokelau.